 Arundhati Roy, Author

 'It has been an incredible experience to work with Tracy during her artist residency at Normanby Hall.
-She has put heart and soul into the research, understanding, interpretation and display of her final work, which is bold and beautiful.
+She has put her heart and soul into the research, understanding, interpretation and display of her final work, which is bold and beautiful.

 Visitors are enjoying a different interpretation of the story of female servants, and immersing themselves in a thought-provoking and challenging exhibition, which opens up the possibilities for deeper conversation.'